aureliojargas/pydantic-gerrit/dev-notes.md

 - [Summary of Gerrit releases](https://www.gerritcodereview.com/releases-readme.html)

 - [Gerrit ticket to implement Swagger (OpenAPI)](https://issues.gerritcodereview.com/issues/40011133): Opened in 2019, not too many comments, but brings one important bit of information: "The Gerrit REST-API documentation is currently hand-written.".
 That means the documentation may be wrong, or not in sync with the code.
 That's why actual testing in a Gerrit instance is required.

+- [Tool to generate pydantic models](https://docs.pydantic.dev/latest/integrations/datamodel_code_generator/) many input sources, but none that I can use.

 ## Interesting Pydantic projects